tshikaboom/android_device_blackview_bv5500pro/README.md

 - Hold the power and volume up buttons for a long time.
 - Select fastboot mode.
 - Connect it with an USB cable to the computer
-- `fastboot oem unlock` should then work.
+- `fastboot flashing unlock` should then work.
 (The boot screen should complain about the phone being untrusted)

 Flashing can then be done, again in fastboot mode, with the following command:
 ```